FabioRosado/fabiorosado.dev/src/projects/100daysof.md

 tech: Jekyll Sass Bulma
 excerpt: A hub for the 100DaysOf challenge and a better way to log and keep track of the user progress.
 ---
 This project is meant to offer a better way to keep track of any #100DaysOf challenges.
-The site is built with [Jekyll](http://jekyllrb.com) in order to be easy to host it directly from GitHub pages.
+The site is built with [Jekyll](http://jekyllrb.com) to be easy to host it directly from GitHub pages.
 With this project, you can keep track of your progress through logs, keep track of how many books are you reading or have read, keep track of projects that you are building for the challenge and a place for you to blog.

 You can also see your progress from the right sidebar calendar view - this will keep track of your timeline logs and will show a green square if you have logged something on that day.
-Finally, there are some achievements that can be unlocked.
+Finally, some achievements can be unlocked.

 # Overview